Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 Performance and speed testing

-A fast site means a better user experience and potentially better SEO:
+A fast site means a better user experience and potentially better SEO, especially with streamline shopify operations:

 - Test page load speed using tools like Google PageSpeed Insights